KAYABINGHI/KAYABINGHI/README.md

 ---

-💻 I love crafting projects that blend **tech + creativity** to solve real problems. 🧑‍💻
+💻 A troglodyte that loves crafting projects that blend **tech + creativity** to solve real problems. 🧑‍💻

 ### 🖱️ About Me 🖲️
 - 💻👨‍🎓 **Computer Science Grad** ✨ With a (Δ) twist → **Business** 💼 + **Tech Integration** 🔗🏆